 Q: How does the ALACS Fantasy NFL scoring system differ from past leagues that I’ve played in?

-Our Fantasy NFL game uses something that we call Power Rankings to determine the standings, rather than just basing the standings on H2H record.
+A: Our Fantasy NFL game uses something that we call Power Rankings to determine the standings, rather than just basing the standings on H2H record.
 Don’t freak out yet – H2H record is still a major component of the standings, but our system eliminates the luck involved in typical fantasy football leagues, where scheduling luck can often supplant overall performance to determine a champion.
 That doesn’t happen here; you have to earn your titles, not luck into them.

 The Power Rankings are a three-tiered system, with each of the three tiers carrying equal weight.
 Teams are ranked 12-1 in each of the three categories to determine the standings – so the best score possible is 36 (meaning you’re in 1st place in all three categories).